realpython/python-guide/docs/starting/which-python.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When choosing a Python interpreter, one looming question is always present:
 "Should I choose Python 2 or Python 3"?
-The answer is not as obvious as
+The answer is a bit more subtle than
 one might think.